hypertexthero/hypertexthero.com/docs/deployment.md

-# Textdrive (txd) Server Deployment with Nginx via [FastCGI](https://docs.djangoproject.com/en/dev/howto/deployment/fastcgi/)
+# Textdrive Server Deployment with Nginx via FastCGI

+My notes on deploying a Django application (this website) on Textdrive shared hosting with Nginx via [FastCGI](https://docs.djangoproject.com/en/dev/howto/deployment/fastcgi/).

-Thanks to [Evan Carmi](http://ecarmi.org/writing/django-on-joyent/), who much of this is paraphrased from, and [Pokoka](http://tumunu.com/) who [also has an alternate method using uWSGI](http://discuss.textdrive.com/viewtopic.php?id=531).
+Thanks to [Evan Carmi](http://ecarmi.org/writing/django-on-joyent/), who much of this is paraphrased from, and [Pokoka](http://tumunu.com/) who has  far more knowledge on system administration than I, and [has an alternate method using uWSGI](http://discuss.textdrive.com/viewtopic.php?id=531).

 ## Search and Replace

 yourusername
 yourdomain.tld
 yourproject
 yourportnumber

 ## Server folder layout
+    :::text
     yourusername
         domains
             yourdomain.tld